ricardoalkain/k8s-scripts/README.md

 ## Acknowledgments

-This script idea has born during a work for Belgian Rails company when we were faced with the need to create and modify Helm charts for dozens of microservices being migrated to their Kubernetes cluster.
-Another good example of laziness inspiring people XD
+This script idea has born during a work for Belgian Rails company.
+We were faced with the need to create and modify Helm charts for dozens of microservices being migrated to our Kubernetes cluster.
+Just another good example of laziness inspiring people XD